-USDA Forest Service Tree Owners Manual (Adobe PDF document)-- please note this link takes you away from the city's website.
+USDA Forest Service Tree Owners Manual (Adobe PDF document)-- please note this link takes you away from the City of Ann Arbor website.

 The movement of firewood is one of the biggest threats to Michigan's trees and forests.
 Firewood Scout, is a new website that will help you find local sources of firewood to use when you are camping or vacationing around Michigan.
 Visit www.firewoodscout.org for more information.

 Interested in planting a tree in a City Park in memory or honor of someone?
 Please review the Parks and Recreation Giving Guide (pdf) for information and guidelines.